nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Displaying information of a tagged file : `show`

-Displays the information of the tagged file.
+Displays the information of the tagged file.<br>
+You can see some basic information of a tagged file by using this command.
+It will show you the tag's file path and label information.

 Format: `show t/TAG_NAME`